MuradAladdinzade/LLM_Survey/README.md

 ####  Fine-tuning and Instruction Tuning
-Early language models such as BERT trained using self-supervision as explained in section III-E were not able to perform specific tasks.
+Early language models such as BERT trained using self-supervision were not able to perform specific tasks.
 In order for the foundation model to be useful it needed to be fine-tuned to a specific task with labeled data.
 For